MLT345 - Criminal Justice Study Tour

 Trimester 2: Study Tour

-This unit requires students to attend a supervised overseas study tour in North Carolina and Washington, USA:
+This unit requires students to attend a supervised overseas study tour in North Carolina and Washington

 Special enrolment procedure applies.

 Enrolment in this program is by application only.
 Applications for 2018 programs will open on the following dates:

 - T2 2018 programs – March 2018